elec327/elec327.github.io/lab8/index.md

   {: class="questions"}

 Now, modify the code you built for question 2 to be general.
-"Sound strings" should be specified as a sequence of frequences (or periods) stored in an array, with a separate "tone length" variable specifying how long each note should be played for.
+"Sound strings" should be specified as a sequence of frequencies (or periods) stored in an array, with a separate "tone length" variable specifying how long each note should be played for.
 Note that because each tone has a different frequency, keeping track of how long each has played is a slightly nontrivial task (though you should be able to figure out a simple way of accumulating periods